5G TN/NTN Development

 Earth with digital connectivity lines

-Stay Ahead in 5G TN & NTN Development
+Stay Ahead in 5G Terrestrial & Non-Terrestrial Networks

-As a full member of the 3GPP and ETSI, we actively contribute to ongoing 5G TN/NTN and 6G standardization processes, helping shape the future of satellite communications.
-By gaining an early insight into standardization processes, we help ensure that your technology stays future-proof, competitive, and aligned with industry advancements.
+As a full member of the 3GPP and ETSI, we actively contribute to ongoing 5G TN/NTN and 6G standardization, shaping the future of satellite communications.
+This gives us early insight into how specifications evolve, helping ensure that your technology remains aligned, interoperable, and future-proof.

 Ensure quality and interoperability

-Gain insight into ongoing and upcoming standardization processes, including 5G and beyond.
+Stay informed on ongoing and upcoming developments in 5G TN/NTN and beyond.

 With numerous contributions to 3GPP standardization, we keep you up-to-date about the latest technical developments.